Victoria-9675/Superstore-PowerBI-Dashboard/README.md

 Some high-sales products had low profit margins.
 Office Supplies generated the highest sales and profit.
 The Consumer segment contributed the most revenue.
-The EMEA region was the best-performing region.
+The Central region was the best-performing region.
+Segment with the highest sales had the lowest profit margin